andrewacashner/hearingfaithms/chapters/chapter-2.md

 hears with thorns."
 [@Covarrubias:Emblemas, 202: "SEPI AVRES TVAS SPINIS."]
-In the double explanation of the emblem, first in vernacular poetry, then in prose, eaders who contemplated this image and its possible interpretations were advised to shield their ears "from hearing flattery, gossip, lies, and false doctrines; and so that these things will not reach our ears we must put a strong fence around them, and protect it with thorns."
+In the double explanation of the emblem, first in vernacular poetry, then in prose, readers who contemplated this image and its possible interpretations were advised to shield their ears "from hearing flattery, gossip, lies, and false doctrines; and so that these things will not reach our ears we must put a strong fence around them, and protect it with thorns."